lohhaoyuan/chickenricetea-nrc22/README.md

-# HCI BOZOTICS CLUB: Team Nuts
+# HCI BOZOTICS CLUB: Team Touch Sensor
 ## Roboticians with too much caffeine at hand
 ### Who we are
 * Fan Wendi